Sarohia94/Project-1-skinfirst/README.md

   2. Issue with day and night routine not being centered on bigger screen sizes, resulting in a larger gap on the right.
 This was resolved by floating left the morning routine and floating right the night routine, setting the width as 45%.
 This was identified by [Anya McDonald](https://github.com/anyahush).
   ![Issue with day and night routine not being centered on bigger screen sizes](docs/testing/issues/issues9.png)
   3. Issue with footer not sticking to the bottom of the page and as such leaving a gap.
 This was resolved by using flex box on the body and setting a margin top on the footer.
 The code for this was obtained from [here](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14).
 This was identified by [Anya McDonald](https://github.com/anyahush).
   4. Issue with hover effect on social media icons where all icons react when switching between the links.
+I was unable to resolve this in time.
 This was identified by [Anya McDonald](https://github.com/anyahush).
   ![Issue with the hover effect causing all social media icons to react when switching between them](docs/testing/issues/hovereffectissue.gif)
 * Final issues raised following the end project meeting with my mentor:
   1. TBC